feathersjs/docs/frameworks/nuxtjs.md

 });
 ```

-## Finishing up…
+## Wrapping up…

-You can now create your views inside `pages/` and Nuxt will pick them up and create routes for.
+You can now create your views inside `pages/` and Nuxt will pick them up and create appropriate routes.
 Here are a couple that you can use to test your new app:

 ```html
 <!-- your-app/pages/index.vue -->